 – 5% downpayment – For example, a $400,000 property would require a minimum of $20,000 as a downpayment (this isn’t a bad thing by the way – the higher the downpayment, the less interest you pay on your mortgage).

 – Good credit – usually a minimum credit score of about 650, depending on the lender.

 – Stable income

-Most people that rent from condos earn enough to afford themselves the lifestyle that a condo offers (as opposed to an apartment).
+Most people who rent from condos earn enough to afford themselves the lifestyle that a condo offers (as opposed to an apartment).
 However, they likely don’t meet all the criteria above.

-1: Determine what type of condo you want, in which location, and then an approximate budget you’ll need.
-We would be happy to help you get started!
+1: Determine what type of condo or loft you want, in which location, and then an approximate budget you’ll need.
+We would be happy to help you get started.

-2: Talk to a mortgage broker or someone at your bank.
+2: Talk to a mortgage broker or someone at your bank that you can trust.
 Find out what mortgage amount, or budget, you qualify for.
 We recommend using a mortgage broker because they look at “all” the lending rates and pick the best one for you.

 3: Review the best available options within your price point.
 Contact us and we’d be happy to make some recommendations.